dream-horizon-org/raven-thunder/docs/docs/getting-started/core-entities.md

 sidebar_position: 2
 ---

 Understanding Thunder's core entities is essential for effectively using the platform.
-This guide explains CTAs, Behaviour Tags, and Nudges in detail.
+This guide explains CTA Journeys, Behaviour, and Nudges in detail.

-## CTAs (Call-to-Actions)
+## CTA Journeys (Call-to-Actions)

-A **CTA (Call-to-Action)** is a user journey or campaign that guides users through a specific flow or action.
-CTAs are the primary entities in Thunder that define what actions users should take.
+A **CTA Journey (Call-to-Action)** is a user journey or campaign that guides users through a specific flow or action.
+CTA Journeys are the primary entities in Thunder that define what actions users should take.

 ### Key Features

-- **State Machine**: Each CTA uses a state machine to track user progress through different states
+- **State Machine**: Each CTA Journey uses a state machine to track user progress through different states
-- **Rules & Eligibility**: CTAs define who can see them (cohort eligibility) and when they should be shown
+- **Rules & Eligibility**: CTA Journeys define who can see them (cohort eligibility) and when they should be shown
-- **Frequency Control**: Limits how often a CTA can be shown to users (per session, time window, or lifetime)
+- **Frequency Control**: Limits how often a CTA Journey can be shown to users (per session, time window, or lifetime)
-- **Status Management**: CTAs have lifecycle statuses: `DRAFT`, `SCHEDULED`, `LIVE`, `PAUSED`, `CONCLUDED`, `TERMINATED`
+- **Status Management**: CTA Journeys have lifecycle statuses: `DRAFT`, `SCHEDULED`, `LIVE`, `PAUSED`, `CONCLUDED`, `TERMINATED`

-### CTA Components
+### CTA Journey Components

 1. **Basic Information**
    - Name (unique identifier)